Proposal (547) to South American

 confirmed record of Yellow-bellied Sapsucker within the SACC area of Colombia

-species' status to "confirmed on the mainland" for Colombia's
+status to "confirmed on the mainland" was changed last year for

 References: